Kenshi (video game): Development

-Kenshi was primarily developed by a single person, Chris Hunt, who began development around 2006–2008.
+Kenshi was primarily developed by a single person, Chris Hunt, who began development around 2006–2008 in Ogre Engine.
 Hunt worked as a part-time security guard in order to make ends meet for the first few years of the game's development.
 After five or so years of working his security job, Hunt was able to leave his part-time job and work on the game full-time after finding initial success with the game.
 He worked by himself on the project until 2013, when he was able to hire a small team that helped him with the project.
-Hunt has described the world as "sword-punk", and was specifically inspired by stories of wandering rōnin and the idea of a survivor travelling a wasteland.
+Hunt has described the world as "sword-punk", and was specifically inspired by stories of wandering rōnin and the idea of a survivor traveling a wasteland.

 Hunt has described his impetus for creating the game as his dislike of the "hand-holding" that other RPGs have when starting out.
 On his general mantra for designing the game, Hunt stated that he considered himself as the player's enemy.
 The game's playable area is 870 sqkm, which was done to place dangerous and challenging areas in between rewards that players might seek out.
 Hunt wanted different areas of the map to have different themes or factions that would make them feel unique, such as one that treats female characters differently than males.

-The game was released in early access in 2013 before its full release on December 6, 2018.
+The game was released in March 2013 as one of the initial games featured in Steam's early access program.
+It had its full release on December 6, 2018.

 Reception

-Kenshi received "generally favorable reviews", according to review aggregator Metacritic.
+Kenshi received "generally favorable reviews", according to review aggregator website Metacritic.
 PC Gamer's Robert Zak praised the game's giant size and scope, but noted that the game could get "grindy" and that the game's UI "can get cumbersome as your group's numbers grow."
 Rock, Paper, Shotgun noted the game's depth and compared Kenshi positively to Dwarf Fortress.

-Sequel
+In September 2020, Lo-Fi Games announced that Kenshi had sold over a million copies.
+By April 2024, this number had increased to 2.3 million units.

+Prequel

-In March 2019, a prequel built on the Unreal Engine, Kenshi 2, was announced.
+In March 2019, a prequel built in Unreal Engine, Kenshi 2, was announced.